 3.1.
 Phonological data

-One of the aspects of Everett (2013a) which has been criticized by Hammarström (2013) is the use of the UPSID-based WALS data from Maddieson (2011), which, as Hammarström (2013) notes, has not been designed for statistical manipulation.
-Hammarström (2013) recommends instead using either the World Phonotactics Database (Donohue et al. 2013) or PHOIBLE, which has originally been made available in 2012 and is now updated in Moran and McCloy (2019).
+One of the aspects of Everett’s (2013a) study that is criticized by Hammarström (2013) is the use of the UPSID-based WALS data from Maddieson (2011), which as Hammarström (2013) notes, has not been designed for statistical evaluation.
+Hammarström (2013) recommends instead using either the World Phonotactics Database (Donohue et al. 2013) or PHOIBLE (Moran et al. 2012; Moran and McCloy 2019.
 Indeed, in a rejoinder to criticisms, Everett (2013b) provides summary statistics on the elevation of isolates and other analysis on the basis of data from the World Phonotactics Database.
 Since this source has in the meantime become unavailable, for our analyses in the present paper we use phonological data from the PHOIBLE database.
-The current version of PHOBLE (Moran and McCloy 2019) features phonological inventories of 2,186 distinct languages.
-Some of these inventories were extracted from primary descriptions of the languages for the purposes of inclusion in PHOIBLE; however, the database also incorporates data from other, typically more regionally specialized, phonological inventory databases.
-Using PHOIBLE’s system of classifying segments in these inventories on the basis of distinctive features, we extracted the number of uvular and ejective segments in the inventories from the database) For uvulars, we have taken into account consonants of all manners of articulation (rather than, e.g., just stops), and for ejectives, we have taken into account all places of articulation.
-We have excluded segments of both types that were annotated as being marginal in the language from analysis.
-Later, we converted these numbers to a binary variable that merely registers the presence or absence of uvular and ejective consonants per language, following in this regard the original study on ejectives by Everett (2013a).
+The current version of PHOBLE (Moran and McCloy 2019) contains phonological inventories from 2,186 distinct languages.
+Some of these inventories were extracted from primary descriptions of the languages for the purposes of inclusion in PHOIBLE, but it also incorporates data from other, typically more regionally specialized, phonological inventory databases.
+Using PHOIBLE’s system of classifying segments in these inventories on the basis of distinctive features, we extracted the number of uvular and ejective segments in the inventories from the database.
+For uvulars, we have taken into account consonants of all manners of articulation (rather than just stops), and for ejectives, we have taken into account all places of articulation.
+We have excluded segments of both types that were annotated as being marginal in the language in the primary analysis.
+For our main analysis, we later converted these numbers into a binary variable that merely registers the presence or absence of uvular and ejective consonants per language, following in this regard the original study on ejectives by Everett (2013a).
+However, we also retained the original numeric counts in order to assess the relationship between elevation not only for the sheer presence or absence of both classes of sounds, but also the number of uvulars and ejectives in languages spoken at different elevations.

 Given that PHOIBLE incorporates data from heterogeneous sources, the 2,186 PHOIBLE languages map onto a significantly larger number of 3,020 inventories from different sources.
-These sometimes provide divergent accounts on the phonological inventories of the described languages.
+These often provide divergent accounts on the phonological inventories of the described languages.
 Therefore, a measure to avoid the inclusion of a single language more than once in the analysis, which would occur by a direct analysis of the PHOIBLE data, is necessary.
-Where for a given language (as represented by the ISO 639-3 code) more than one inventory from different sources is available, we have selected one on the basis of the following hierarchy:
+Where for a given language (as represented by the ISO 639-3 code) more than one inventory from different sources is available, we have selected one on the basis of the following hierarchy of sources:

 PH > GM > SAPHON > UZ > EA > ER > SPA > AA > RA > UPSID

+This particular hierarchy was chosen because it maximizes the one-inventory per doculect principle, i.e. tertiary databases like SPA and UPSID often contain multiple references for “ single” languages, which were typologized by the source creators.
+This hierarchy also maximizes the inclusion of contrastive tone.